 These nomadic fishermen have spent the last few centuries navigating the lonely beaches and desert islands of Madagascar’s west coast in outrigger canoes.
 Although the remote beauty of this coast has brought a scattering of five-star hotels, their luxuries belie the unforgiving environment that has forged the superhuman capacities of the Vezo.

 My companions are Veloko, Simon, Raja and Denis—a free-diving, spear-fishing Vezo crew who have agreed to take me to their favored hunting grounds, 20 miles out to sea from Belo sur Mer, western Madagascar.
 The fishing town lies at the midpoint of the Vezo’s migratory stretch—between Tulear and Mahajanga.
 I have come here to investigate rumors that have fascinated me since my first days in Madagascar.
-Stories of a tribe of sea gypsies; part-fish, part-human—as comfortable above the waves as they are below with claims of divers spending hours submerged on a single breath.
+Stories of a tribe of sea gypsies; part-fish, part-human—as comfortable above the waves as they are below with claims of divers spending several minutes submerged on a single breath, with some free divers having trained their lungs since the age of five.

 From across the water, a breeze licks my sweating brow, stirs the rags of the patched sail, and rouses the crew from their improbable slumbers.
 With the grace of acrobats, the four fishermen prepare the boat for the rising wind.
 The sail ripples, fills and drags the canoe into life.